Modern Slavery Act Statement

 Specialty – Bishopsgate, Compass London Markets, Besso Insurance, Ed Broking, Inver Re, Piiq, Price Forbes, Equinox, Geo Europe, Globe Underwriting, Robus

 International – Arachas, Cooper Gay, AccuRisk, Envest Limited, Epsilon Underwriting, Ethos Broking Australia, HWF Partners, Léons Group, MDS Group, Resilium Insurance Broking

 As a group, we offer a highly diversified range of insurance-related products and services across the full insurance value chain in the UK, Ireland and broader international markets and the legal entities that carry out insurance-related activity are authorised and regulated by the Financial Conduct Authority.
 More information about our business can be found at: http://www.ardonagh.com.

 Our supply chains include business partners in the provision of insurance services such as insurance companies, brokers and distributors; and also providers of other services necessary to run our business effectively, such as IT, payroll, and facilities.

 We recognise the right of each employee to freedom of association, including the right to join trade unions.
 We ensure that we comply with employment legislation as regards child employment and we do not employ people who do not have the right to work in the UK.

-As part of the rollout of our Group Policies and Business Standards it is recognised that there is a need to clearly articulate the minimum standards required to comply with the Modern Slavery Act which require to be adopted and embedded across all businesses within the Ardonagh Group.
-This will be done in early 2019, to ensure a consistent approach is adopted going forward.
+As part of the rollout of our Group policies and business standards, it was recognised that there is a need to clearly articulate the minimum standards required to comply with the Modern Slavery Act and for these to be adopted and embedded across all businesses within The Ardonagh Group.
+This was rolled out in early 2019, to ensure a consistent approach going forward.

-The board of directors of the Group holding company, The Ardonagh Group Limited, approved this statement on 24th January 2019.
+The board of directors of the Group holding company, Ardonagh Group Holdings Limited, approved this statement on 28 February 2023.